 Get a copy of this privacy notice

-- You can ask for a paper copy of this no ce at any me, even if you have agreed to receive the no ce electronically.
+- You can ask for a paper copy of this notice at any me, even if you have agreed to receive the notice electronically.
 We will provide you with a paper copy promptly.

 Choose someone to act for you